stop1love1/auto-fill-form/README.md

 ### Basic Setup

 1. **Enter Website URL**: Input the URL of the webpage containing the form you want to automate
+2. **Configure Authentication** (if needed): Use the Authentication tab to set up login for protected websites
-2. **Set Load Delay**: Configure how many seconds to wait after the page loads before filling forms
+3. **Set Load Delay**: Configure how many seconds to wait after the page loads before filling forms
-3. **Add Form Fields**: Use the Form Fields tab to configure form elements
+4. **Add Form Fields**: Use the Form Fields tab to configure form elements
-4. **Save Configuration**: Use the Configuration Manager to save your setup for future use
+5. **Save Configuration**: Use the Configuration Manager to save your setup for future use

+### Authentication Support

+For websites that require login, the app supports multiple authentication methods:

+-   **Manual Login**: Browser opens and waits for you to login manually
+-   **Credentials Login**: Automatically login using username/password
+-   **Cookies Authentication**: Use exported cookies from your browser
+-   **Session Data**: Use localStorage/sessionStorage data

+See [Authentication Guide](docs/AUTHENTICATION.md) for detailed instructions.

 ### Configuration Management